 To see everything you need to know about the high-speed rail, please click here for details.

 Visitors can use cross-boundary coaches to travel to Hong Kong from Macao and cities in the Mainland.
-There are cross-boundary coach services via the five major road-based land crossings in Hong Kong: Shenzhen Bay Port, Lok Ma Chau, Man Kam To, Sha Tau Kok and the Hong Kong-Zhuhai-Macao Bridge.
+There are cross-boundary coach services via the six major road-based land crossings in Hong Kong: Shenzhen Bay Port, Lok Ma Chau, Man Kam To, Sha Tau Kok, Heung Yuen Wai and the Hong Kong-Zhuhai-Macao Bridge.

 HONG KONG-ZHUHAI-MACAO BRIDGE